Kotpuli: Life

 The life of Kotpuli Nayanar is described in the Periya Puranam by Sekkizhar (12th century), which is a hagiography of the 63 Nayanars.
 He is described as a contemporary of one of the most prominent Nayanars, Sundarar (8th century).
 His name "Kotpuli" means "Ferocious tiger".

 Kotpuli Nayanar was born in Nattiyattankuti, in the Chola kingdom (Chola Nadu).
 His home-town is currently known as Tirunattiyattangudi (Nattiyattankudi), Thanjavur district in the Indian state of Tamil Nadu.
-He was a Vellalar, a caste of agricultural land owners.
+He was born in a Chozhia Vellalar family, a caste of agricultural land owners.
 He was a great devotee of Lord Shiva, the patron god of Shaivism.
 He was the commander-in-chief of the Chola army.
 Over the years, he had become wealthy and used his wealth to donate "hills" of rice in Shiva temples, which were used to prepare Naivedya (food offerings) to the god.
 He pursued his services for many years.
 Once when he was called on military duty, he stored piles of rice in his house, which he instructed should be used for the Naivedya, while he was away.
 He conveyed his orders to all his kinsmen individually.

 A famine struck Nattiyattankuti.
 Kotpuli's family consumed the rice to save themselves.
 Kotpuli won the war and returned with many gifts from the Chola king.
 He learnt of the actions of his relatives and decided to punish them.
 He invited all his kin to his house for a celebration of his victory.
 Kotpuli ordered the doors of his mansions be closed so his relatives can not escape and made a servant stand guard.
 Kotpuli killed his parents, brothers and wives for their transgression.
 The servant requested the master to spare the life of an infant, who had not eaten the rice and was the last heir of Kotpuli's family.
 Kotpuli killed the infant too, reasoning he had drunk the breast milk of a woman, who had consumed the rice.
 The true reason for their murders was that in their past lives his relatives had conspired and killed the head of their family in order to inherit the latter's vast wealth, and thus their karma dictated they be killed in a similar way.
 Although, upon witnessing this, Mother Goddess Parvati ascended to Earth and brought each of them back to life by healing their wounds as they had been fervent Shaiva devotees of hers and Lord Shiva.
 Pleased by his intense devotion, Lord Shiva appeared before Kotpuli and blessed him.
 He informed Kotpuli that he along with his formerly-massacred relatives would be allowed to attain Shivatvam (having soul merged with and being one with Lord Shiva), and in turn moksha (liberation), and took Kotpuli to his abode Kailash.
 The message of the tale is that the devotion to God should supersede everything else.

 Kotpuli is said to given two of daughters Cinkati and Vannapakai to Sundarar, who reared them as their foster father.